webplate/service.ytdl-rcv/README.md

-# Kodi addon to cast web content to Kodi.
+# Kodi addon to cast web content to the media center.

-à la Chromecast but with plenty more sites !
+à la Chromecast but supporting plenty more sites !

-Install youtube_dl
+Install youtube_dl on the KODI machine:

     sudo pip install youtube_dl

-Keep it updated
+Keep it updated:

     sudo pip install --upgrade youtube_dl